Child Advocacy and Policy (MA)

 The following is a list of the supplemental materials that will accompany your application for the Child Advocacy and Policy (MA) program:

 - Essays/Personal Statement – Please write an integrated essay providing a response to each of the following questions:

 - What are your goals for graduate study and your future career?

 - In what ways do your academic background and your professional experiences provide evidence of your potential for success in the program you selected and in your eventual career?
 Please give specific examples of relevant coursework and/or experience.

 - Is there any further information we should consider in assessing your candidacy?

 - Letters of Recommendation: Two.

-An 11 course, 33 credit hour master’s program that provides a comprehensive view of the interdisciplinary field of child advocacy and the skills and knowledge needed to succeed as a child advocacy professional.
+This 11 course, 33 credit hour master’s program provides a comprehensive view of the interdisciplinary field of child advocacy and the skills and knowledge needed to succeed as a child advocacy professional.
 Those students enrolled full time will take three courses per semester (fall and spring) and must complete a field placement (Practicum in Public Child Welfare – CHAD 620) and culminating program experience (Seminar in Child Advocacy – CHAD 680).
 For more information, please visit the Child Advocacy and Policy (MA) program listing in the University Catalog.